todx0/chatbot/README.md

 ## Heroku

 The bot is ready to be run on Heroku.
-See `Procfile` for more details.
+Delete `Procfile` if you not run it there.

 To run on Heroku, execute the following command: